181192/ops-cli/docs/ops_enable_profile.md

 ```
   -c, --cluster string                    Cluster name
-  -f, --config-file string                load configuration from a file (or stdin if set to '-')
+  -f, --config-file string                Load configuration from a file (or stdin if set to '-')
       --git-branch string                 Git branch to be used for GitOps (default "master")
       --git-email string                  Email to use as Git committer
       --git-private-ssh-key-path string   Optional path to the private SSH key to use with Git, e.g. ~/.ssh/id_rsa